JustGoodDesign/Docs/GoodGIT.md

 #Mac Platform#

-Good GIT has a hook available using TortoiseGIT on Mac which requires CrossOver office.
+Good GIT has a hook available using <a target=_blank href="https://code.google.com/p/tortoisegit/">[TortoiseGIT]</a> on Mac which requires CrossOver office.

 Launch the CrosssOver application, and select "Manage Bottles".